-Full religious freedom is legally guaranteed in Sweden, which gives every individual the right to belong to the church or the religion of his or her choice.
-In international terms, Sweden stands out as one of the most secularised countries in the world.
+Full religious freedom is legally guaranteed in Sweden, giving everyone every individual the right to belong to the church or the religion of their choice.
+By international standards, Sweden is one of the most secularised countries in the world.

-Sweden is located in the Scandinavia region of Northern Europe.
-It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund bridge.
+Sweden is located in the Scandinavian region of Northern Europe.
+It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund Bridge.

-By size, Sweden is one of Europe’s largest countries, comparable to Spain or France.
-In terms of population it is a small country, however, with circa 10.5 million inhabitants.
+Sweden is one of the largest countries in Europe, comparable to Spain or France.
+In terms of population, however, it is a small country with around 10.5 million inhabitants.
 Southern Sweden is much more densely populated than the northern part of the country.

-- Area: 528 447 square kilometres, the fifth largest country in Europe
+- Surface area: 528 447 square kilometres, the fifth largest country in Europe

 - Capital: Stockholm